XayOn/katcr/Readme.rst

 This is a python3.5 package available on pypi.

-On windows and mac `you can download python3.5 from <https://www.python.org/downloads/release/python-352/>`_.
+On windows and mac `you can download python3.5 here <https://www.python.org/downloads/release/python-352/>`_.
 On linux distros, python3.5 is already on most package managers :smile:

 With python3.5 installed just execute::